Damalas: As sovereign Princes

-Revival and exile
+Revival of the Principality (1453–1455)

-Sometime around 1446, his eldest son John rose against his brother-in-law and despot Thomas Palaiologos, along with the Albanian chief Bochalis Leontaris, in a time when the Albanian influence in Morea grew quite formidable.
+Sometime around 1446, his eldest son John Asen Zaccaria rose against his brother-in-law and despot Thomas Palaiologos, along with the Albanian chief Bochalis Leontaris, in a time when the Albanian influence in Morea grew quite formidable.
 Upon his uprising, he was proclaimed Prince of Achaea for the first time by Greek magnates.

-Approximate reconstruction of the banner of the Zaccarias, raised during the 1453 Morean Revolt.

 Within a year, John was defeated by the combined forces of then despots Constantine and Thomas Palaiologos.
 He was subsequently imprisoned with his eldest son and wife Magdalene Tocco by Thomas in Chlemoutsi castle, just as his mother had been, and left these remnants of the previous dynasty to waste away.

 Neither John nor his son died there as anticipated, and instead, in 1453 convinced their guard to release them during a widespread revolt against the Despots.
 To secure his release, he married his daughter to the lord of Chlemoutsi, although the name of this Zaccaria princess does not survive.
 John then took the city of Aetos as his seat, which had hoisted the Zaccaria banners, and adopted the double-headed eagle as his emblem.
-He was congratulated and recognized by many Western rulers, namely Pope Nicholas V, King Alfonso V of Naples, and the Venetian Doge Francesco Foscari, calling him "Prince Centurione III."
+He was congratulated and recognized by many Western rulers, namely Pope Nicholas V, Venetian Doge Francesco Foscari, and King Alfonso V of Naples.